Enveloping semigroups as compactifications of topological groups: Preliminaries

 A map $s: (S, \bullet)\to (S', \bullet')$ of semigroups is a {\it homomorphism} if $s(x\bullet y)=s(x)\bullet' s(y)$ for all $x, y\in S$.
 If $G$ is a group and $s: G\to (S, \bullet)$ is a homomorphism, then $s(G)$ is a group and a subsemigroup of $S$.
 See, for instance, \cite{CliffPrest} and~\cite{Lawson} for additional information.

-A {\it semitopological} ({\it right topological}) {\it semigroup} ({\it monoid}) is a semigroup (monoid) $(S, \bullet)$ on a topological space $S$ with separately continuous multiplication $\bullet$ (multiplication $\bullet$ is continuous on the right).
+A {\it semitopological} ({\it right topological}) {\it semigroup} ({\it monoid}) is a semigroup (monoid) $(S, \bullet)$ on a topological space $S$ with separately continuous multiplication $\bullet$ (multiplication $\bullet$ is continuous on the right (i.e. $\forall\ x\in S$ the map $\bullet_x: S\to S$, $\bullet_x(y)=y\bullet x$ is continuous)).
 A {\it semitopological inverse semigroup} ({\it inverse monoid}) is an inverse semigroup (inverse monoid) $(S, \bullet)$ on a topological space $S$ with separately continuous multiplication $\bullet$.
 All the necessary (and additional) information about semigroups which are topological spaces can be found, for instance, in~\cite{BergJungMiln} and~\cite{ArhTk}.